krahets/hello-algo/en/docs/chapter_graph/graph.md

 ### 1. &nbsp; Adjacency matrix

-Let the number of vertices in the graph be $n$, the "adjacency matrix" uses an $n \times n$ matrix to represent the graph, where each row (column) represents a vertex, and the matrix elements represent edges, with $1$ or $0$ indicating whether there is an edge between two vertices.
+Let the number of vertices in the graph be $n$, the <u>adjacency matrix</u> uses an $n \times n$ matrix to represent the graph, where each row (column) represents a vertex, and the matrix elements represent edges, with $1$ or $0$ indicating whether there is an edge between two vertices.

 As shown in Figure 9-5, let the adjacency matrix be $M$, and the list of vertices be $V$, then the matrix element $M[i, j] = 1$ indicates there is an edge between vertex $V[i]$ and vertex $V[j]$, conversely $M[i, j] = 0$ indicates there is no edge between the two vertices.